eddmann/eddmann.github.io/_posts/2014/2014-01-29-shell-functions-to-recursively-delete-suspend-all-vagrant-instances.md

 ---
 layout: post
 title: 'Shell Functions to Recursively Delete/Suspend all Vagrant Instances'
-meta: 'Functions to help manage currently running and obsolete Vagrant instances.'
+meta: 'Learn how to manage and automate deletion or suspension of Vagrant instances with recursive shell functions for a smoother development workflow.'
+tags: vagrant
 ---

 I have been using [Vagrant](http://www.vagrantup.com/) exclusively for almost a year now and am still loving it, even with the introduction of [Docker](https://www.docker.io/).